debmishmi15/NL2SQL-model/README.md

 ###Note: This project uses a .env file (not included) to store API keys.
 Please create your own based on the example.

+### Note: This project uses a .env file (not included) to store API keys.
+Please create your own based on the example.